discoproject/disco/doc/start/tutorial.rst

 You could extend this simple example in any number of ways.
 For instance, by using the params object to include a list of stop words.

+You could continue on with :ref:`tutorial_2` which is intended as a follow-on tutorial to this one.

 If you pushed the data to :ref:`DDFS`, you could try changing the input to ``tag://data:bigtxt``, and add ``map_reader = disco.worker.classic.func.chain_reader``.